denyspoltorak/odt2wiki/README.md

    * `-s` or `--split-level` is where you divide your wiki into pages.
 If your document is structured into parts (level 1), chapters (level 2) and sections (level 3) and you specify `-s 2` you will have a wiki folder per part and a wiki page per chapter.

    * Optionally, you can add `-l` or `--collapse-level` to collapse sections of that outline level (GitHub format only).

+   * `-z` or `--customize` allows you to provide your own code for processing your document: split chapters below the `--split-level` and set up SEO strings.
+The value of the argument is the name of a Python module in the `custom` folder.
+See `custom/metapatterns.py`.

    * #### Matching images: